Paris (Jon English musical): Concept album

-In 1987 Jon English took on the role of the mad monk Rasputin in the stage musical of the same name.
+In 1987 Jon English took on the role of Grigory Rasputin in the stage musical of the same name.
 This production, although controversial at the time, served to fire Jon's ambition to write his own show based on the Trojan War.
 English travelled to England to again work with David Mackay who had produced his album Some People...
 (1983).

 For three years, English and Mackay worked on the musical, with English stopping to star in the Sydney production of the musical Big River in 1988 and to release his studio album, The Busker (1990).

 The musical was preceded in 1990 by a 2-CD concept album, called Paris: A Love Story, recorded in London.
 English sang the role of Hector, and the cast included John Parr as Paris, Sheila Parker as Helen, Terence Donovan as Priam, Sheryl Parker as Cassandra, Doc Neeson as Achilles, John Waters as Agamemnon, Philip Quast as Patroclus, Joe Fagin as Menelaus, Harry Nilsson as Ulysses, as well as Demis Roussos, David Atkins and Barry Humphries, backed by the London Symphony Orchestra and London Philharmonic Choir.

 At the ARIA Music Awards of 1991, the album was nominated for two ARIA Awards, winning Best Original Soundtrack, Cast or Show Album.
 It was also nominated for Best Adult Contemporary Album.